 Ambien is the common name for Zolpidem, a benzodiazepine receptor agonist (activator).
 Ambien is prescribed for insomnia, which is a common problem among those suffering PTSD.
 Further, soldiers or veterans may have this problem even if they don’t have PTSD.

-A 2018 study of Iraq and Afghanistan veterans tells us that 7.6% of these soldiers (37,422 in total) were prescribed zolpidem in FY 2014.
+A 2018 study1 of Iraq and Afghanistan veterans tells us that 7.6% of these soldiers (37,422 in total) were prescribed zolpidem in FY 2014.
 Perhaps more concerning is that the average prescribed length of use of this drug was 189 days.
 The study’s findings were “high-risk zolpidem prescribing practices that put Iraq and Afghanistan Veterans at risk for adverse effects of zolpidem and poor health outcomes.”

 One of the chief reasons that zolpidem is so heavily prescribed is that, wisely, military medical personnel are guided to move away from benzodiazepines.
 However, as noted in the above study, Ambien causes cognitive impairment and dizziness, and is one of the psychiatric drugs that most leads to emergency-room visits.

-Ambien is also frequently associated with blackouts, during which time a person may get into traffic accident, fall, or do or say things that can damage one’s friendships, reputation, or career.
+Ambien is also frequently associated with blackouts, during which time a person may get into a traffic accident, fall, or do or say things that can damage one’s friendships, reputation, or career.

 Having looked at prescription medications that often lead to non-prescription use after veterans are hooked, we will now look at the legal but very dangerous substance, alcohol, which is highly abused among veterans.